 Indwelling demons, every day unkind,

-I laid you, for you always courage find.
+I laud you, for you always courage find.

 I lift you up, for when your mood is low,